-- Preview Email Newsletter

 Sisterhood can take many forms.
 Gamma Delta Pi, a new sorority at East Central University (ECU) in Ada, Oklahoma, aims to strengthen the bonds of sisterhood, specifically for First American women.

-Nicole Schultz, the older sister of ECU freshman Gabrielle Nucosee, had been a member of Gamma Del more PR
+Nicole Schultz, the older sister of ECU freshman Gabrielle Nucosee, had been a member of Gamma Delta Pi at the University of Oklahoma (OU).
+Nucosee more PR

 House Armed Services Subcommittee Chairman Kelly Issues Opening Remarks at Hearing on Posture, Readiness of Mobility Enterprise (10)